Sovaldi (sofosbuvir) – General Information (PDF)

-- Treatment is prescribed by a hepatologist, a gastroenterologist, an infectious disease specialist or other physicians experienced with treating hepatitis C; AND
+- Treatment is prescribed by a hepatologist, a gastroenterologist, an infectious disease specialist or other physicians experienced with treating hepatitis C

-- Laboratory confirmed hepatitis C genotype 2 or 3; AND
+- Laboratory confirmed hepatitis C genotype 2 or 3

-- Laboratory confirmed quantitative HCV RNA test must be done within the last 12 months; AND
+- Laboratory confirmed quantitative HCV RNA test must be done within the last 12 months

-- Patient is NOT currently being treated with another hepatitis C direct-acting antiviral drug (with the exception of daclatasvir for genotype 3); AND
+- Patient is NOT currently being treated with another hepatitis C direct-acting antiviral drug (with the exception of daclatasvir for genotype 3)

 - Fibrosis stage of F2 or greater (Metavir scale or equivalent); OR